GOVTNZ/web-standards/guidance/assessment/tests/usability/printable-web-pages.md

 #### How to test

-1. Use the browser's print preview functionality, or actually print the page.
+1. Use the browser's print preview functionality, or print the page.

 2. Check that the web page's core information fits on 1 or more standard sheets of A4 paper, in either portrait or landscape.
-If it doesn't, record a failure, note the cause in the comments field and move to the next test.
+If it doesn't, record a failure, noting the reason.

 3. **_[Optional]_** See if the printed version of the web page leaves out the following items: